Chapter 15.465

 Utility Hook-Ups

-C. Modular and Manufactured Homes – Standards for Locating on Individual Lots.
-Modular and manufactured homes may be located within the UL and UM zone classifications; provided the following conditions are met:
+C. Manufactured Homes – Standards for Locating on Individual Lots.
+Manufactured homes may be located within the RL, RM, URM, and MHP zone classifications; provided the following conditions are met:

 1. The home shall be installed in accordance with the manufacturer’s instructions, in accordance with the requirements of Chapter 296-150F or 296-150M WAC, as applicable, and shall be hooked up to all utility services;